This kicks off with the tight “Funk #49,” then unravels (except for “The Bomber,” which totally Ravels).

 Proving that I know nothing, Mobile Fidelity released an original master recording of Rides Again, a distinction normally reserved for classic albums.
 I have to believe that, without “Funk #49,” this never would have occurred.
 Second Winter, They Only Come Out At Night, I’m totally with you there.
 James Gang Rides Again, however, probably wouldn’t make my list of top 100 albums from 1970.
 I don’t actually have a list like that, and never plan on making one, but if I were forced to do it (e.g., “We only have 60 seconds to make a list of the top 100 albums from 1970 before this bomb explodes!”), then I would probably write this on the bottom and then scribble it out and replace it with Poco or something.

 On a more serious note, Rides Again benefits by focusing on the band’s music rather than the silly studio gimmicks found on their first album.
 There’s none of that “lovable anti-establishment pranksters” stuff happening on here, except maybe the mock Santana excursion in “Funk #49.”
-The band’s brand of gritty, guitar-driven, funk/blues-inspired rock and roll (shoot, that’s a lot of labels) may appeal to connoisseurs of gritty, guitar-driven, funk/blues-inspired rock and roll, but in my opinion it’s easier to ride downhill than uphill, and things definitely go downhill after the first track.
+The band’s brand of gritty, guitar-driven, funk/blues-inspired rock and roll (shoot, that’s a lot of labels) may appeal to connoisseurs of gritty, guitar-driven, funk/blues-inspired rock and roll, but it’s harder to ride uphill than downhill, and things definitely go downhill after the first track.